 This article was posted on Thursday, June 4th, 2015 at 8:31 pm and is filed under Countries & Cultures, Czech, Czech Republic, English, France, French, Games Around the World, German, Germany, Italian, Italy, Japan, Japanese, Language Learning, Languages, Languages, Learning, Mexico, Poland, Polish, Recommendations, Russia, Russian, Skyrim, Spain, Spanish, Syberia, USA, Video Games.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply

 I’ve been playing Fallout 4 in Russian to get some practice, but it is quite difficult.
 There is a lot of text to read when hacking terminals that can stretch one’s understanding (so that’s good, in a way, but it is frustrating when you are struggling to read something that has no bearing on your progress in the game).
 The dialog is still in English with Russian subtitles, but they zip along very quickly, so unless you can read and interpret the non-literal Russian translations very quickly, you will miss out on most.
 Still, I like the decision to try to play the game this way and I think I have made some small but measurable improvement in the language.

 That’s cool Mike!
 Thanks for sharing.

 Nice article.
 I stumbled upon your site quite a few times now, trying to look into Russian and Hungarian nursery rhymes.

 I basically picked up my English in video games (even wrote a book about it.)
 I used to advise people to try Second Life too because it’s free and most people speak English there.